The next 1,000 days: what to do while the rules of work are being rewritten

 2. Build one system you own outright

-3. Develop judgment, not execution
+3. Develop judgment over execution

 AI is getting better at the left column.
 The right column is where to invest.